-The major reggae event on the French Riviera, at the Pinède in Juan-les-Pins
+The major reggae event on the French Riviera, at the Pinède in Juan-les-Pins — no edition in 2026, return announced for 2027

-The 27th edition of the Big Reggae Festival was held on July 2, 2024, at the Pinède in Juan-les-Pins.
-The lineup brought together Ky-Mani Marley, son of Bob Marley, perpetuating the family legacy with his powerful voice and authentic reggae; Naâman, a French artist who has become one of the major figures of French reggae; Taïro, a veteran of French reggae; and Lidiop, a Franco-Senegalese singer with afro-reggae sounds.
+The 27th edition of the Big Reggae Festival was held on July 2, 2024 at the Pinède in Juan-les-Pins.
+The lineup brought together Ky-Mani Marley, son of Bob Marley perpetuating the family legacy with his powerful voice and authentic reggae, Naâman, a French artist who has become one of the major figures of French reggae, Taïro, a veteran of French reggae, and Lidiop, a Franco-Senegalese singer with afro-reggae sounds.
 A rich evening blending legends and the new generation.

-The 28th edition, on July 3, 2025, featured an exceptional lineup bringing together Danakil, a French roots reggae band that fills the biggest venues in France; Groundation, among the legends of world reggae with their unique roots sound; Third World, iconic Jamaican artists celebrating five decades of musical creations and authors of the global hit "Now That We've Found Love"; and Mortimer, a young Jamaican artist with refined and fresh soul reggae.
+The 28th edition, on July 3, 2025, offered an exceptional lineup featuring Danakil, a French roots reggae band filling the largest venues in France, Groundation, among the legends of world reggae with their unique roots sound, Third World, iconic Jamaican artists celebrating five decades of musical creations and authors of the global hit « Now That We've Found Love », and Mortimer, a young Jamaican artist with refined and fresh soul reggae.

 The festival takes place at the Pinède Gould, boulevard Baudoin, 06160 Juan-les-Pins.